 Boundary|Time|Surface was developed and executed during a 5-week Artist's Residency (Art in the Park) at Gros Morne National Park in 2014.
 As this artwork was being created in a Canadian National Park, it was particularly important to minimize any potential environmental impact the work's creation might have.
 We chose to use only natural materials found on or close to the site.
+This was an active decision appropriate to both the Parks Canada mandate and regulations, and appropriate to the underlying approach to the work; the goal was to leave little to no trace of our intervention in the landscape over the long term.

-225 The initial task in preparing for the installation was establishing the location of the Cambrian-Ordovician boundary at Green Point, per the description in Cooper, Nowlan, and Williams' (2001) paper.
-Having established the location of Bed 23 - designated as the Cambrian-Ordovician boundary - we traced the bed out onto the wave-cut platform to the low-water mark, in order to establish the extent of the work.
-The boundary horizon lies in a succession of rhythmically bedded shale and finegrained limestone, and is not marked by any major facies or lithological change, although spectacular limestone 230 conglomerate beds occur both above and below.
+The initial task in preparing for the installation was establishing the location of the Cambrian-Ordovician boundary at Green 185 Point, per the description in Cooper, Nowlan, and Williams' (2001) paper.
+Having established the location of Bed 23 -

+- designated as the Cambrian-Ordovician boundary we traced the bed out onto the wave-cut platform to the low-water mark, in order to establish the extent of the work.
 Once the physical site and dimensions had been established, the authors spent 3 weeks gathering materials for the creation of the work.
 Fifty-two driftwood logs and poles were collected at Green Cove, ~320 m from Green Point, and carried to a designated collection site at Green Point.
-These included both naturally weathered small tree trunks, and poles that bore evidence of former use in wharves, fish flakes (structures for drying fish), and other artifacts of the fishing industry, in the form of nails and dressed surfaces.
-Approximately 450 cobbles, weighing 235 between 2 and 10 kg, were gathered by hand from the shoreline at Green Point, and dispersed in cairns at roughly equal intervals along the along Bed 23.
+These included both naturally weathered - small tree trunks, and poles that bore evidence of former use in wharves, fish flakes (structures for drying fish), and other artifacts of the fishing industry, in the form of nails and dressed surfaces.
+Approximately 450 cobbles, weighing between 2 and 10 kg, were gathered by hand from the shoreline at Green Point, and dispersed in cairns at roughly equal intervals along the along Bed 23.
 These cairns of stones would be the basic support for the upright driftwood poles, to form a 'fence' along the C-O boundary.

-3.2 Installation day
+195 3.2 Installation day